Sam-Si/Bayesian-Learning/README.md

 * Each Face in the data file spans 70 rows and 60 cols.
 For every face, we create a vector of size 70*60 that stores 1 for a ’#’ encountered and a 0 for a ’ ’ encountered.
 We store this vector in a new file.
+NOTE: All the filenames starting with 'm' are modified files.
 *  A new line is added once we have read 70 rows from the original file.
 This way, a single row in the modified file contains the data regarding one face.
 * The same is done even for the test file.